SysKitTeam/docs-point/installation-and-configuration/deploy-to-azure/prerequisites/create-azure-sql-database.md

 There are a couple of options when it comes to allowing access to the Azure SQL database.
 [You can find them all here](https://docs.microsoft.com/en-us/azure/azure-sql/database/network-access-controls-overview).
 {% endhint %}

-{% hint style="warning" %}
-**Please note!**
-Azure SQL server can also be provisioned on a **separate Azure Virtual Machine**.
-If you decide to use such configuration, **make sure that the Azure SQL server Virtual Machine and Virtual Machine where SysKit Point will be installed, are deployed to the same Virtual Network**.
-Ensure that the SysKit Point server **can establish a connection to the SQL Server** by following the [guidelines](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/sql/virtual-machines-windows-sql-connect#connect-to-sql-server-within-a-virtual-network) from Microsoft.
-{% endhint %}

 ### Credentials

 For SysKit Point configuration, prepare the following information: